janm31415/meshscript/README.md

     DESCRIPTION
     	(jet lst) takes a list `lst` of values between 0 and 1 and returns a list of lists with (r g b) values.

     NAME
+    	lscm
+    DESCRIPTION
+    	(lscm id) takes a mesh with tag `id` as input, and returns a new mesh with uv texture map, computed with the least squares conformal mapping method.

+    NAME
     	load-mesh